baloise/gitopscli/docs/includes/preview-configuration.md

 ## Configuration
 ### Preview Templates

 You have to provide a folder with the deployment configuration templates for every application you want to use this command for.

 By default it is assumed that this folder is located in your *deployment config repository* under the top-level folder `.preview-templates`.
 For example `.preview-templates/app-xy` for your app `app-xy`.
-The `create-preview` command simply copies this directory to the root of your *deployment config repository* and replaces e.g. image tag and route host which are specific to this preview.
+The `create-preview` command simply copies this directory to your *deployment config repository* and replaces e.g. image tag and route host which are specific to this preview.

+By default previews are created in the repository root.
+If `previewConfig.target.path` is set, previews are created below that path instead.

 ```
 deployment-config-repo/